 Canteens of the Studierendenwerk

-Starting Monday, February 8, the Mensa Academica will open weekdays from 11:30 a.m. to 3 p.m. with a limited menu.
+The Mensa Academica is open on weekdays from 11:30 a.m. to 3 p.m. with a limited menu.
 As in previous months, only students and employees from the four universities in Aachen who can prove their university affiliation are entitled to enter.

 In order to avoid large crowds, all guests are asked to take advantage of the offer only in case of real need.

-The Studierendenwerk Infopoint, Pontwall 3, will be open daily between 11 a.m. and 12 p.m. for students up to and including December 22.
-However, we ask that you only visit it in urgent cases.
-The crisis team will decide how to proceed in the new year in January.
+The Studierendenwerk Infopoint, Pontwall 3, will be open daily between 11 a.m. and 12 p.m. for students However, we ask that you only visit it in urgent cases.

 The Studierendenwerk provides information here about the current regulations and opening hours of the individual canteens.